spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 where :math:`i_{midpoint}` is the the sample number of the midpoint of the sequence, and :math:`P` is the exponent applied to weights, determined by the value of :math:`S`.
-Fixsen et al. 2000 found that defining a small number of P values to apply to values of S was sufficient, while we interpolate between these reference values.
-They are given as:
+Fixsen et al. 2000 found that defining a small number of P values to apply to values of S was sufficient; they are given as:

 +-------------------+------------------------+----------+
 | Minimum S         | Maximum S              | P        |